Myndex/apca-introduction/Math_Lies_and_Video.md

-# Math Lies and Videotape
+# Math, Lies, and Videoscreens
 _**How To Use Math To Lie:** the Debunking of a would-be debunker_

 GitHub user xi (aka Tobias Bengfort) wrote a blog post entitled _"Debunking claims about contrast formulas"_.
-In it he has taken a bizzare position and is twisting math around in an attempt to disregard the last hundred years of vision and color science.
-Unfortunately the presentation of his uninformed opinion can only create further misunderstandings and I feel that it's already complicated and difficult to understand in the first place.
+In it he has taken a bizzare position and is twisting math around in an attempt to disregard the last century of vision and color science.
+Unfortunately the presentation of his uninformed opinion can only create further misunderstandings in a field that is already complicated and difficult to understand in the first place.
 Perhaps that's central to the problem here.

 **_Tobias is uninformed regarding vision science_**
 It should be noted that by [Tobias's own admission](https://github.com/Myndex/apca-introduction/blob/main/analysis.md#detailed-analysis-of-apca-2022-07-16), he has no knoweldge in the field of visual perception.
-And despite good faith attempts to educate him on the state of the art, he seems content to ignore the current scientific consensus, and then make unsupported statements using abstracted math that results in meaningless conclusions which he nevertheless asserts as fact.
+And despite good faith attempts to educate him on the state of the art, he seems content to ignore the current scientific consensus, and then make unsupported statements using abstracted math that results in meaningless conclusions, which he nevertheless asserts as fact.

-My concern is that he has extended his disinformation into posts in W3C GitHub groups, "baffling with BS" and obfuscating with seemingly complicated but nevertheless incorrect math, that the uninitiated may be tempted to accept without further analysis.
+My concern is that he has extended his disinformation into posts in W3C GitHub groups, "baffling with Bull$#!%" and obfuscating with seemingly complicated but nevertheless incorrect math, that the uninitiated may be tempted to accept without further analysis or critical thinking.

 ## 1) Generalized comments:

 What is @xi is up to??
 Some of what he brings up we covered over three years ago in the initial evaluations of existing contrast metrics, some of which were discussed in WCAG thread #695, and some were discussed elsewhere, as part of the visual contrast subcommittee, which was and is working toward finding useful solutions for perceptual uniform contrast metrics.

 It is important to point out that xi is, by his own admission, not familiar with vision or color science.
-The main exception I have is his insistence on "simplifying" math by discarding perceptual uniformity, which he does liberally at his repo, in his blog post, and a few other places.
-I certainly don't have a problem with somebody who is focus on mathematics for being involved here, but rather than asking questions, xi ignores important aspects of vision science and then makes claims that only the math matters.
+The main exception I have is his insistence on "simplifying" math by discarding perceptual uniformity.
+He does this liberally at his repo, in his blog post, and a few other places.
+I certainly don't have a problem with somebody who is focused on mathematics being involved here—but rather than asking questions, xi makes assertions that ignore critical aspects of vision science, and then makes claims that _"only the math matters"_, a spurious statement at best.

 Honestly this is an untenable position.
 Vision science is not about the math, it is about empirical evidence.
 That evidence has been collected for decades.
 For over a century.
 The depth of research an investigation into human vision is substantial, yet xi references nearly none of it, seeming content to rely only on the very early 180-year-old Weber-Fechner laws.
 Weber-Fechner is generally regarded as not a perceptual uniform model for human vision, and while still used in research as a way to quantify the just noticeable differences (JND) between visible and invisible, it is nevertheless limited and not uniform nor was it intended for that purpose.